 Going on holiday with children is the stuff nightmares are made of.
 Nothing can prepare you for it.
-Whether it’s being trapped in a car on the way to Cornwall, stranded in queueing traffic as you attempt to board your boat to France, or feeling helpless as you wait (for what feels like hours) on the runway for the plane to take off and jet you abroad.
+Whether it’s being trapped in a car as you drive halfway across the country, stranded in queueing traffic as you attempt to board your boat, or feeling helpless as you wait (for what feels like hours) on the runway for the plane to take off and jet you abroad.

 So, to get you off to a good start, there are some handy hints and tips to make sure your family time is a tad better than average: